ywamsendai/ywamsendai-wiki/docs/lifeinjapan/language.md

 4. Take the weekends off.
 Use this time to consume Japanese media.
 Make note of content you'd like to use in the future for study.

+#### Focus on native content, refine grammar

+You have now finished Genki II!
+You may be thinking "but I am not sure I remember everything!"
+Don't worry.
+This is normal.
+The task now is to review what you have learnt, while learning more advanced grammar.

-## And then?
+## Christian-Specific Japanese

-The more ground work on this you do before you arrive, the better.
-A solid foundation will really help!

-Before getting into the nitty-gritty of Japanese grammar, it is good to learn to read basic kanji, touch up a little more on pronunciation, learn to read katakana, and practice typing it too.
-If you can work on these things *before* coming to Japan, it will help immensely as you then can focus on grammar without the distraction of learning these basic things from scratch.

-The Japanese language and culture blog, Tofugu, is rather helpful.
-Check out the resources on [this page](https://www.tofugu.com/learn-japanese/)!

-We also recommend checking out the OMF language resources on [this page](https://omf.org/asia/japan/resources/japanese-language/).
+We recommend checking out the OMF language resources on [this page](https://omf.org/asia/japan/resources/japanese-language/).
 They have resources for learning Christian terminology that are particularly useful for missionaries.

 May God guide you and open your mind to this exciting and interesting language!